zeruhur/thalassa/Thálassa.md

 ~~**Example:** _Bea has accidentally stumbled onto the stomping grounds of a massive Wood Troll.
 In order to make a move before the Troll, she makes a TEK save.
 She fails, and the Troll gets to attack first._~~

 **Attacking & Damage**
-The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
+The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's STA.
 Unarmed attacks always do 1d4 damage.

-~~**Example:** _The Wood Troll roars, swinging its club at Bea, who has 5 HP.
+~~**Example:** _The Wood Troll roars, swinging its club at Bea, who has 5 STA.
 The club does 1d10 damage and the odigós rolls a 4.
-They subtract 1 to account for Bea's leather armor, leaving Bea with 2 HP remaining_.~~
+They subtract 1 to account for Bea's leather armor, leaving Bea with 2 STA remaining_.~~

 **Multiple Attackers**
 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.